 A main component of home insurance policies, dwelling coverage helps cover the costs to repair or rebuild the physical structure of your home in the event of a loss in which you have no control, including fire, wind, theft and vandalism.
 This portion of the policy can also include coverage for detached structures on your property.

-Personal property insurance coverage helps protect personal belongings such as furniture, clothing, sporting goods or electronics in the event of covered damages or theft.
+Personal property insurance coverage helps protect personal belongings that are lost or damaged in an unexpected event, such as theft or a fire.
+Protected items can include furniture, clothing, sporting goods or electronics.

-Personal liability insurance provides coverage for bodily injury and property damage sustained by others for which you or covered residents of your household would be legally responsible for.
+Personal liability insurance provides coverage for bodily injury and property damage sustained by others either inside or outside your home for which you or covered residents of your household would be legally responsible for.

-This portion of coverage will pay for your lodging, meals, animal boarding and other expenses in the event that you are unable to stay in your home due to a natural disaster or other unpredictable events over which you have no control.
+This portion of coverage will pay for your lodging, meals, animal boarding and other expenses in the event that you are unable to stay in your home due to a natural disaster or other unpredictable events.

 How much home insurance coverage do I need?

-When deciding on a homeowners insurance policy or making sure your existing policy meets your current situation, you should consider your needs as they relate to each of the four basic types of coverage.
-It’s important to know that your insurance isn’t necessarily based on the current value of your home or your mortgage—it’s based on what it would cost to recreate your home in the event of a disaster.
+When deciding on a homeowners insurance policy or making sure your existing policy meets your current coverage needs, you should consider each of the four basic types of coverage.
+It’s important to know that your insurance isn’t necessarily based on the current value of your home or your mortgage—it’s based on what it would cost to rebuild or restore your home in the event of a disaster.